Women's and Gender Studies (WGST) 304

 Faculty: Faculty of Humanities & Social Sciences

 WGST 304 has a Challenge for Credit option.

 WGST 304 looks at a variety of topics related to Aboriginal women's health and wellness.
-Aboriginal women's health and wellness issues will be examined across physical, intellectual, emotional, and spiritual dimensions, giving credence to both animate and inanimate matter and to the creator, who is considered to be at the center of all that exists.
+Aboriginal women's health and wellness issues will be examined across physical, intellectual, emotional, and spiritual dimensions, giving credence to both animate and inanimate matter and to the creator, who is considered to be at the centre of all that exists.
 The Aboriginal way of knowing, being, and living (Aboriginal epistemology) is central to understanding Aboriginal women's health and wellness issues.
-The wholistic nature of an Aboriginal world view is present in all course units.
+The holistic nature of an Aboriginal world view is present in all course units.

 - Unit 1: Introduction to Aboriginal Women's Health and Wellness

 - Unit 2: Aboriginal Women's Health in a Historical Context

 - Unit 3: Aboriginal Cultures, Identity, and Health